snizzleorg/spectral/audience.md

 section: 2
 title: Audience Experience
 description:
 excerpt: The Amplitude aims to create resonance with its audiences.
 It is a piece that connects to dance and non-dance audiences, to electronic music experts and physics professors alike.
-Starting from the simple idea of the acoustic wave.
+Starting from the simple idea of the acoustic wave. <br><br> Read more...
 image: audience.jpg
 weight: 2